+I hope you enjoyed learning how to do a half double crochet.
 After you have experimented with your half double crochet swatch, try making up a simple garment using this stitch.
 It really is rewarding and satisfying, and you will be pleased that you took the time to learn the half double crochet stitch.

 - Chain to your desired length then add 2 chains for a turning chain.

 - Yarn over.